victor-public/jupyter-to-pages/README.md

 # jupyter-to-pages

-This action transforms all Jupyter notebooks in a repository into markdown files, builds a static site with them and push it at the `gh-pages` branch.
+This action transforms the latest run of each Jupyter notebook in a repository into markdown files, builds a static site with them and push it at the `gh-pages` branch.
 We can then use that branch to trigger publishing into the repository Github pages.